yunojuno/django-request-profiler/CONTRIBUTING.md

 2. If you want to fix something, or add a new feature / backend etc. then:

 * Fork the repo
-* Run the tests locally: `python manage.py test`
+* Run the tests locally: `python manage.py test_coverage`
 * Create a local branch (ideally named after the related issue, beginning with the issue number, e.g. `1-support-email-attachments`)
 * Write some code
 * Write some tests to prove your code works
 * Commit it